OwnZones/mpegts/README.md

 Outputs the mpegts static library and the example executables

-# Invoke into your CMake project
+# Use in your CMake project

 It's simple to add the MPEG-TS multiplexer/demultiplexer into your existing CMake project.
 Just follow the simple steps below.